veeramarni/Oracle-EBusiness-Suite-Clone-Automation/README.md

 3. 3050_target_apps_processing.sh will clone the apps and it is run from the target server.
 After completion of this step, you should be able to login to the webconsole.

 Any custom code need to be placed in the custom_lib suffix with Environment name.

+If the script fails with any error, it sends notification with the step number where it is failed.
+After fixing the issue, just execute the script again it will continue from failed step (not from first step).